beeperdeeper089/CMakePCH/README.md

+# DEPRECATED: CMake 3.16 adds support for precompiled-headers making this useless.

 # CMake Precompiled Headers

 This cmake tool allows you to easily use Precompiled Headers for C++ projects.
 It's a simple solution to an annoyingly complicated problem